Core

 - find_column(query_object, range=False)

-range: default False.
+- range: bool, optional, default False.

-If True, then data-range of all numerical columns which match ‘query_object’ is included in return
+If True, then data-range of all numerical columns which match query_object is included in return

-If False, then data for each column that matches ‘query_object’ is included in return
+If False, then data for each column that matches query_object is included in return

 - find_helper(query_object, return_object, start, find_type)